PROSA-Project/prosa/doc/guidelines.md

 If you have trouble getting the ssreflect tactics to work, **ask for help** instead of reverting to non-ssreflect tactics.

 **Note**: it can be effective to ask conversational AI tools such as `ChatGPT` for examples, usage instructions, and explanations.
-Try prompts such as: "In the context of Coq with the ssreflect library, please explain how one performs case analysis in idiomatic ssreflect style."
+Try prompts such as: "In the context of Rocq with the ssreflect library, please explain how one performs case analysis in idiomatic ssreflect style."

 Document non-standard tactics that you use in the [list of tactics](doc/tactics.md).
 For new users, it can be quite difficult to identify the right tactics to use.
 This list is intended to give novices a starting to point in the search for the "right" tools.

 ### Forward vs backward reasoning
 Although the primary focus of Prosa is on the quality of the overall structure and the specifications, good proofs are short and readable.
-Since Coq tends to favor backward reasoning, try to adhere to it.
+Since Rocq tends to favor backward reasoning, try to adhere to it.
 Forward reasoning tends to be more verbose and to generate needlessly convoluted proof trees.
 To get an idea, read the following snippet:

 ```coq
 (** Let's say we have piecewise [A->B->C->D]. *)